xynoipse/dynamo-importer/README.md

 ### Environment variables passed to the function:

 - DYNAMO_TABLE_NAME: DynamoDB table name where we will import into
+- DELETE_S3_FILE: Delete the S3 File after importing if set to true
 - CONCURRENT_BATCH_SUBMITS: Make reference to the article, this is the amount of concurrent batch api writes made to the DynamoDB table
 - READ_AHEAD_BATCHES: Make reference to the article, this is the amount of batches that will be read from the stream before they will be sent to DynamoDB at the CONCURRENT_BATCH_SUBMITS rate.
 This value must be greater or equal to CONCURRENT_BATCH_SUBMITS.
 - MAX_ROWS_SUBMIT: Used for testing, setting to 0 means import everything, else stop the import when this amount of rows has been imported.